danjodc/OpenMechanochem/README.md

 		                          J. Am.
 Chem.
 Soc.132, 10609-10614 (2010)
 * **Enforced Geometry Optimization** (EGO) :   Molecular Physics,Vol 107, 22, (2009)
 		                          Molecular Physics, 1098, 14 (2010)
-*Disclaimer: The author of this repository is not affiliated to the proponents of formalism above.
-Code development and testing was done independently*
+<sub><sup>*Disclaimer: The author of this repository is not affiliated to the proponents of formalism above.
+Code development and testing was done independently*<sub><sup>

 Additionally, this module can also be used to add a **finite wall potential in single direction**.